The statue of the Pope in Sala degli Orazi e dei Curiazi at Palazzo dei Conservatori and detail of the stole

 Preneste, became a fiefdom of the Barberini family, who built here their country residence on top of a Roman Temple.

 They rebuilt the walls of the little town and they put their coat of arms on the main gate, but the bees did not survive, while the sun stayed on to the point that today the gate is called Porta del Sole (Sun Gate).
-The sun is also at the center of the clock at the top of Palazzo Barberini in Palestrina.
+The sun is also at the centre of the clock at the top of Palazzo Barberini in Palestrina.

 Relief at UniversitÓ della Sapienza